 When designing a report like this, make sure that all the charts that visualize the same type of data are scaled.
-You can see here that bar lengths clearly display the difference from the previous year and the plan.
-Keep in mind that this type of reports is fairly useless if it's not scaled.
-Luckily, scaling is one of the strong points of Zebra BI.
-To scale your charts, you just need to select the charts you want to adjust and click on a single "Scale" button.
+You can see here that bar lengths clearly display the difference between the previous year and the plan.
+Keep in mind that this type of report is fairly useless if it's not scaled.
+Luckily, scaling is one of the strong points of Zebra BI as it happens automatically.

 The more the merrier

 These two sample income statements were for a single company.
-But what about if we are creating an income statement for a group of companies, subsidiaries or profit centers?
-In this case you might want to show multiple countries or companies on a single page.
+But what about if we are create an income statement for a group of companies, subsidiaries, or profit centers?
+In this case, you might want to show multiple countries or companies on a single page.
 Take a look at an example:

-Data here is more aggregated - it's five smaller charts with waterfall charts showing key data: net sales, costs, operating profit, EBITDA and net result.
-On the right are variance charts showing difference compared to the plan.
+This table contains multiple levels of data - you can see the performance of key metrics for three different countries within one visual.
+The actual value is represented with a waterfall chart and it shows clearly the net sales, costs, operating profit, EBITDA, and net result.
+On the right are variance charts showing differences compared to the plan.
 This is a great way to show the picture of your business on a single page.